Skip to content

 • PostgreSQL Database Required: SQLite is no longer supported as the backend database.
 The Hub now requires PostgreSQL for improved performance and better concurrency and state handling.

 • Weight Version Parameter Required: The /predict endpoint now requires a weightVersion parameter to specify which model weights to use.
 Requests without this parameter will fail.
-This change enables multi-weight support but requires updates to existing inference scripts.
+This change enables multi-weight support but requires updates to existing prediction scripts.

-• Chain IDs Type Enforcement: The chain_ids field in inference requests now strictly requires an array of strings (string[]).
+• Chain IDs Type Enforcement: The chain_ids field in prediction requests now strictly requires an array of strings (string[]).
 Previously accepted weak typing like single strings is no longer supported to prevent ambiguous interpretations.

 EnhancementsπŸ”—

-• Inference and Query Building:
+• Prediction and Query Building:

 • Added validation to prevent duplicate chain IDs within a query.